wait-how/riscv_friendly/README.md

     - The `ecall` and `ebreak` instructions hand control to the execution environment, with parameters being passed in registers.
 This instruction is fairly easy to implement for basic processor or emulators and is used to implement the assertion macro `Assert_eq` for the `bare` target.

 ### Implementation Details
+ - At least 64 bytes of uninitialized memory should be in the .bss section.
+The .data section is not used.
+ - If `_start` is not the first label seen it will not be the first to execute in the .hex file.
+Avoid this by placing all port-specific code and data in the `Imp_details` macro in the `bare_port_macros.s` file so it gets included last.

  - The Zicsr extension tests require access to the following registers:
     - A register that can be read and written without affecting program execution, such as one of the following:
        - `mscratch` (trap scratch register, address 0x340)